 Corned Beef and Cabbage Soup

 Corned Beef and Cabbage Soup is a savory, hearty meal.
-Full of delicious winter vegetables and tender corned beef this is the MOST delicious winter stew!
 As it slowly simmers on the stove top or in the oven the vegetables soften and meat tenderizes.

 - 1 lb corned beef roast